On the Sunset of the Sojourn Series,

 Rails-to-Trails Conservancy (RTC) sojourns are unforgettable adventures on some of America’s most spectacular rail-trails.
 Sojourns explore the majestic landscapes, charming communities and iconic sites of their host states in a truly immersive and exhilarating way: by bicycle.
 For riders of all ages and skill levels—from the young to the young at heart, aficionados to first-timers, families to freewheelers—these tours are where memories and bonds are made.
+Learn more about the 2018 Sojourn.

 Plus, sojourns are so much more than great rides!
 They’re powerful “trail-building tools” that highlight the tremendous impact of long-distance trail routes and connected networks.
 Each ride—and every rider—make a difference.